ana-j-harrington/Ana-J-Harrington.github.io/_pages/about.md

 ˚ʚ👩🏻‍🎓🏫📑🎒ɞ˚

 I also hold a joint master’s degree in political science from the University of Bologna and Zagreb (MIREES) and a bachelor’s degree in French language and literature from the University of Sarajevo.
+Additionally, I was a part of the European Academy of Diplomacy Young Diplomats 2018/2019 cohort, on a Casimir Pulaski Scholarship, where I got a specialisation certificate in International Security.
+Plus, I attended the South-Eastern European Dialogue on Internet Governance youth school 2018/2019, and the European internet governance events as a SEEDIG fellow.

 ˚ʚ˚👩🏻‍🏫💼📚🤓ɞ˚